 self.chain = None

-Now you need the second file that contains the user interface and includes the rag.py file.
-I also copied this from the following project on GitHub.
+file.
+I also copied this from the following project on GitHub.rag-app.py

 import tempfile